TaniWanKenobi/Blinky/newguide.md

 First, we know that the battery pads connect to +5v ([5 volts of power](https://theengineeringmindset.com/what-is-voltage/)) and gnd (ground is connected to the negative terminal of a battery or power supply, acting as the main return path for current).

-Therefore, I connect the mounting holes as such:
+Therefore, I click `W` (for wire) and connect the mounting holes as such:

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/131c8dfacde59ed5e224b156257712a6e735e49f_image.png)